On damping a control system with global aftereffect on quantum graphs. Stochastic interpretation

 However, the separation of (\ref{2.1}) and (\ref{2.2}) is more convenient and shows the succession to (\ref{1.1}).
 Analogously, condition (\ref{2.3}) also can be naturally split into the two ideologically different ones:

-where the first condition initializes the functional part $c_1y_1(t-\tau)$ of the expression $\ell_1y(t),$ while the second one becomes an initial condition for its differential part $y_1'(t).$ In general, one can consider the situation when $\varphi(0)\ne y_0.$ For simplicity, however, we keep $\varphi(0)=y_0$ and use the combined form (\ref{2.3}) as more concise.
+where the first condition initializes the functional part $c_1y_1(t-\tau)$ of the expression $\ell_1y(t),$ while the second one becomes an initial condition for its differential part $y_1'(t).$ In general, one can consider the situation when $\varphi(0)\ne y_0.$ However, for simplicity and for consistency with \cite{Skub-94}, we keep $\varphi(0)=y_0$ and use here the combined form (\ref{2.3}) as more concise.

 Analogously to the preceding section, we intend to find a control function